adafruit/esp8266-micropython-vagrant/README.md

 need to stop and restart the VM (see the Stopping & Starting the VM section further below).

-## MicroPython Firmware Compilation
+## MicroPython Firmware

-After the ESP open SDK has been compiled and added to the path, execute the following commands to start compiling MicroPython (the compilation is quick and only takes a few minutes depending on the speed of your machine):

-    cd ~/micropython/esp8266
-    make

-After the firmware compilation finishes the output will be the file ./build/firmware-combined.bin.
+After the development environment finishes, a file should have been produced ./build/firmware-combined.bin.
 This file should be flashed to the ESP8266 using any convenient flashing tool (see Flashing ESP8266 Firmware below).
 You can copy the firmware-combined.bin file to Vagrant's shared directory so it is accessible from your main computer and